ppoellmaxai/NorthLib/README.md

 ## License

-NorthLib is available under the AGPL.
+NorthLib is available under the LGPL.
 See the LICENSE file for more info.